communityus-branch/developerportal/_includes/android/v3/detector/choose-classifiers.md

 ### Choosing the classifiers
-Next step is to turn on the detection of the metrics needed.
-For example, to set on or off the detection of the smile and joy classifiers:
+The next step is to turn on the detection of the metrics needed.
+For example, to turn on or off the detection of the smile and joy classifiers:

 ```java
 detector.setDetectSmile(true);